krishaamer/green-filter-research/research/literature/sustainability.md

 McDonough, William and Braungart, Michael (2002). *Cradle to cradle: Remaking the way we make things*.
 1st ed.
 New York: North Point Press.

 McGinty, David (Thu, 08/06/2020 - 11:25).
 How to Build a Circular Economy.

+McKibben, Bill (2006). *The end of nature*.
+Random House trade pbk. ed.
+New York: Random House Trade Paperbacks.

+McKibben, Bill (2023). ’Where Should I Live?’. *The Crucial Years*.

 Meisinger, Norman (2022).
 A tragedy of intangible commons: Riding the socioecological wave. *Ecological Economics*, 193, p.
 107298, doi:[10.1016/j.ecolecon.2021.107298](https://doi.org/10.1016/j.ecolecon.2021.107298).